tknie/mqtt2db/README.md

 ## Introduction

-This small application named MQTT2DB stores MQTT data received by Tasmota via MQTT server into a postgres database.
+This `mqtt2db` application stores data events received from MQTT.
+The MQTT data is collected by an Tasmota smart meter reader.
+The Tasmota module sends the received smart meter data to an Mosquitto MQTT server.
+This MQTT events are stored into a postgres database by `mqtt2db`.

 ## Build